CivicActions/nebula/README.md

 On the first day, we mustered a multidisciplinary team to collaborate in creating a viable MVP as quickly as possible -- four developers, a product owner, a product manager, a designer, a UX expert, a style guide designer, and a writer.
 Rob Read (product owner) was assigned responsibility for the project and ensured its successful outcome with all deliverables met.

-In order to pinpoint user needs from the outset, we immediately scheduled an interview with an actual user who agreed to test the product, Dr. Martha Ogilvie of NIH.
+In order to pinpoint user needs from the outset, we immediately scheduled an interview with an actual user who agreed to test the product, Dr. Martha Ogilvie of the University of Oklahoma Health Science Center.
 Prior to the interview, we had an ideation session to proactively brainstorm possible requirements and solutions, which included candidate stories and a JK exercise.
 Dr. Ogilvie validated our approach and helped us reprioritize our stories.
 Utilizing her feedback, we began work on several “spikes” to help drive out risks and uncertainty, and an MVP began to take shape.

 Day Two included more story-writing, backlog grooming, and estimation -- all channeled into a Design Studio, run by our on-staff HCD expert.
 As expected, the stellar ideas rose to the top, and we were ready to begin work on deployment, wireframes, spiking the API, and continued progress on the MVP.
 We chose Chart.js as a powerful open-source tool for conveying graphical adverse drug effect data to the user, and JQuery as a simple input tool.